Employment assignments

 Minimum of four years of experience

-An officer visa is another option regularly chosen by companies for intracompany transfers.
-The migratory legislation dictates specific requirements to obtain an officer visa:
+Obtaining a work permit for officers is another option regularly chosen by companies for intracompany transfers.
+The migratory legislation dictates specific requirements to obtain it:

 • It is necessary to present a corporate document appointing the foreign national to a management position duly registered with the Commercial Board.
 A new corporate document appointing the foreign national to the position must be completed by the time the foreign national completes all migratory procedures and receives their Foreigner Identity Number (RNM).